 - Colin Firth speaks Portuguese;

 Well, these aren’t the full rules!
 We already made a special article about this.
-Go check the HP drinking game rules!
+Go check the HP movie drinking game rules!